 How long do you have?

-While I’m not judging anyone for what he or she wants to say or remember in their mind about why they got divorced, I think there are some divorced people who have an edge– they have something that helps them achieve peace after divorce and obtain strength to live a beautiful and authentic life of happiness as you move on:
+While I’m not judging anyone for what he or she wants to say or remember in their mind about why they got divorced, I think there are some divorced people who have an edge– they have something that helps them achieve peace after divorce and obtain strength to live a beautiful and authentic life of happiness.

-There are moments of sheer joy, inner strength and courage you never knew you had.
-It’s empowering and you are almost grateful–not that you got divorced, but that you had the privilege of this journey, no matter how painful it is at times.
+Divorce can feel brutally painful at times, it can feel hopeless, and at times, it can feel wonderfully empowering.
+I remember my divorce as feeling like a roller coaster of emotions, along with lots of mistakes and lots of times when I felt really good about myself–moments of sheer joy, inner strength and courage I never knew I had.
+It can feel empowering and you are almost grateful–not that you got divorced, but that you had the privilege of this journey, no matter how painful it is at times.

 Part of the journey is self-reflection: looking back and remembering the truth of what the marriage was really like.
-Some people, to self-protect, only remember this blissful marriage that they thought was perfect.
+Some people, to self-protect, only remember this blissful marriage that they thought was perfect until their spouse cheated and left them.
 They fail to recall little, subtle things that should have been red flags or signs that the marriage was troubled.
-Perhaps they turned a blind eye to things because they didn’t want to be divorced.
+Perhaps they turned a blind eye to things because they didn’t want to be divorced and/or it was too painful to see.

 Others decide their ex is the devil and he or she was 100% to blame.
 This is easy to do if their spouse was the one who wanted the divorce and /or left for someone else.

 I’m not saying that someone who had an affair and ended a marriage over it should be vindicated.
-Having an affair is a horribly selfish, hurtful and cowardly thing to do, in my opinion.
+Having an affair is a selfish, hurtful thing to do, in my opinion.
 But the cheatee probably isn’t perfect either.
-And so if that person is willing to face up to that, I think they are better off.
+No one is perfect.
+And so if that person is willing to face up to that, I think they are better off when it comes to getting to a place of peace.

 Of the tens of thousands of comments and questions I have received to Divorced Girl Smiling over the years, this reader’s might be one of the most inspiring: